In this election, 41 million members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.

 Rock the Vote is a nonpartisan nonprofit dedicated to empowering young people through voter registration, education mobilization, protecting young people’s right to vote and addressing barriers to youth participation and voter turnout.
 DeWitt said the organization has been around for over 30 years, and the reason the organization was formed is because young voters — specifically those under the age of 30 — vote at lower rates than older voters.

-Dewitt said younger voters turn out 20-30% less than older voters.
-And while some might look at this as a generational problem, she said she believes it’s a systematic problem.
+Dewitt said younger voters turn out 20% to 30% less than older voters.
+While some might look at this as a generational problem, she said she believes it’s a systemic problem.

 “The research over and over says that the main reason for that is that they are new voters,” DeWitt said.
 “They’re just going through the process for the first time, and frankly, it’s becoming more and more comparatively archaic to young people’s day-to-day lives.”